 - persons who are morbidly obese (BMI ≥40).

-Urgent Care Extra is Here to Help you Fight the Flu
+Banner Urgent Care is Here to Help you Fight the Flu

 Influenza – also known as the flu – is a serious threat.
 It takes 1 to 4 days for symptoms to show and adults can be contagious from the day before symptoms begin through 5 to 10 days after the illness starts.
 So people can be spreading the flu even before they show signs of illness.
 Each year, the number of flu cases vary, but each year people still die.
 And the flu is especially hard for children.

-Use our location finder to locate an Urgent Care Extra near you.
+Use our location finder to locate a Banner Urgent Care near you. .

 More Information on the Flu Vaccination